aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/.descheduler/index.md

 sidebar_position: 40
 ---

-In this chapter we will review how to use kubernetes descheduler to evict pods based on specific strategies, so that the pods can be rescheduled on optimal worker nodes.
+In this chapter we will review how to useKubernetesdescheduler to evict pods based on specific strategies, so that the pods can be rescheduled on optimal worker nodes.

 In Kubernetes, kube-scheduler is responsible for making the scheduling decisions to select optimal nodes for the newly created pods.
 It considers various factors like available resources, pod requirements, constraints, etc.,